FAIRplus/the-fair-cookbook/content/recipes/accessibility/sftp.md

 ### Setting up a SFTP server

-While you can run an SFTP server also in a Windows environment (e.g. using the open source software FileZilla Server), a Linux server is certainly recommended.
-Most Linux distributions come with all required libraries (libssh2, OpenSSH) pre-installed.
+You can run an SFTP server in a Windows environment, e.g. using the open source software FileZilla Server.
+A Linux server can be set-up  after installing the required libraries (libssh2, OpenSSH).
 Following is a step-by-step summary for a CentOS server:

 a.
 Create a dedicated group for all future SFTP users: